Zoran-Jankov/RepairQ/README.md

 ### Description

-Repair Shop Software is a software application that is aimed for repair shop to track, all business related things, from adding new tickets, registering customers, devices that are being repaired, repair parts inventory and more.
+Repair Shop Software is a software application that is aimed for repair shop to track all business related things, from adding new tickets, registering customers, devices that are being repaired, repair parts inventory and more.

 ### Table of Contents